 Eating in Early Human History

 The need for food and the way we crave it goes way back.
-In the early years of human existence, life was tougher, to put it mildly.
-We had to deal with predators and very bad weather, as well as needing to seek and defend safe and warm shelter.
-In many cases humans were nomads that would have to wonder in various conditions to where food and shelter were more plentiful.
+In the early years of human existence, life was tough.
+We had to deal with predators and bad weather, as well as needing to seek and defend safe and warm shelter.
+We had to travel long distances when resources ran out, or weather was too bad.

 We evolved to be able to eat what the body needed for energy and nutrients.
 The goal was toward least resistance — that is ability to eat and process what is both plentiful in our environment, and requires the least effort to consume.